Generative AI in Teaching and Learning

 GenAI tools are rapidly evolving, and the TLC will update this resource as developments occur.
 GenAI tools currently available on campus are OpenAI’s ChatGPT, Microsoft’s Copilot, and Google’s Gemini.
 GenAI has also been integrated into Google Searches in the form of AI Overviews, as well as into numerous other tools and software (e.g., Grammarly).
 As GenAI continues to grow and evolve, its widespread use by students and opportunities for use in teaching and learning make it critical for instructors to reflect on how it affects the courses they teach.

-Support for Teaching and Learning with GenAI
+Resources for Teaching and Learning with GenAI

 The guide helps instructors understand how generative AI works, explores the pros and cons of generative AI, its teaching potential, and why helping students engage with GenAI is essential for their career readiness.
-It also offers reflective strategies and practical policy suggestions for integrating AI responsibly in the classroom.

 Developed in collaboration with UCLA Office of Student Conduct, this document guides instructors who have concerns about possible student misuse of generative AI in their courses.